vpenso/scripts/docs/ior.md

     filesize = segmentCount * blocksize * number_of_processes

 * `transfersize`: Size (in bytes) of a single data buffer to be transferred in a single I/O call.
-* `blocksize`:  Size (in bytes) of a contiguous chunk of data accessed by a single client; it is comprised of one
+* `blocksize`:  Size (in bytes) of a contiguous chunk of data accessed by a single client
 * `segmentCount`: Number of segments in file.
 (A segment is a contiguous chunk of **data accessed by multiple clients** each writing/reading their own contiguous data; comprised of blocks accessed by multiple clients or more transfers.)